MAISY® Utility Customer Databases, Forecasting & Analysis Models

 • MAISY data have provided the information basis for development of several US Department of Energy energy efficiency standards.

-• Finally, our analytical reputation is outstanding.
-We were among the first to apply machine learning to integrate and validate disparate data sources and have extended applications to include a variety of statistical enhancements.
-Our patented business intelligence drill-down software (US Patent 5,894,311, Computer-Based Visual Data Evaluation) has been licensed by every major business intellegence software and database provider including Microsoft, SAP, Oracle, and others.
+• We were among the first to apply AI machine learning to integrate and validate disparate data sources.
+Our patented business intelligence (BI) drill-down software (US Patent 5,894,311, Computer-Based Visual Data Evaluation) has been licensed by every major BI software company including Microsoft, SAP, Oracle, and others.

 Recent Updates, Notes & White Papers